How Long Are Trade Schools?

 Once you complete a vocational program you will leave with a certification or Associate’s degree.
 Some careers will also require an apprenticeship or additional training after you complete school.

-Below is a summary of some of the most common trade program lengths.
+Below is a summary of some of the most common trade school program lengths.
 There are some factors that might affect these averages, so be sure to scroll on down for more information.

 Trade School ProgramProgram Length